megixhafa/megixhafa/README.md

 #

 ##### It's Meg!
-I'm a software engineer located in Albania, currently completing my master's degree while working on mobile dev.
+I'm a software engineer from Albania, currently working in Decathlon Digital France as a Data Quality Manager.

 #